abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 superSet.addMultiple([item1, item2, item3, item4, item5, item6]);
 // 'subset2Subscription' receives a delta that tells that MemberContent entries with
-// id4 and id5 have been created.
+// id4 and id5 have been added.
 // 'superSetSubscription' receives a delta that tells that MemberContent entries with
-// id1, id2, id3, id4, id5 and id6 have been created.
+// id1, id2, id3, id4, id5 and id6 have been added.

 // Subscribing to an exisiting subset returns its members directly after the subscription. const subset1Subscription = superSet.subsets.get('subset1').delta$.subscribe();